What you'll find on this page

 You may be lucky enough to enjoy an activation moment like Pamela.

 After your sound processor is switched on

-You will need to follow the guidelines on how to maintain your device.
+You'll need to follow the guidelines on how to maintain your device.
 To help, we offer many "how to" videos and our customer service team can answer your questions.

 Practice and patience

 Keep in mind that progress may take time, so persistence and consistency is a great help.
 Everyone's hearing is unique.
 While some can hear well after one or two mappings, others take longer.

 Practice and patience helps your brain to learn how to interpret the sounds.
 That's why we offer easy-to-use rehabilitation programmes we can tailor to your needs at every learning level.

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.

 *1 Views expressed are those of the individual.
 Consult your health professional to determine if you are a candidate for Cochlear technology.